Here's a little bit about us:

 We became more involved with farming each day and every year we were expanding, trying something new, either new products, varieties or techniques, and we were totally consumed.
 Our winter free time is spent on anything related to the farm, reading, attending classes, seminars, etc...

 We have built a market that is open seasonally.
-We recently installed two hydroponic greenhouses which are really cool.
-One has strawberries in it and the other large heated greenhouse provides us with produce and greens.
+We recently installed two hydroponic greenhouses which are really innovative and efficient ways to grow.
+One has Cucumbers and Vegetables in it and the other large heated greenhouse provides us with produce, specifically a lot of tomatoes, and greens.
 This was a real challenge from the conventional way of growing but, what fun!!
 See hydroponics.

 We now have about 15 head Pure Black Angus cattle.
 Our cattle are free range, pasture grazed and bred by us.
-I like having something different in the back pasture, so last year we raised a Texas Longhorn.
-This year we have Regina - a Buffalo.
+We like having something different in the back pasture, so in the past we've raised a Texas Longhorn and a couple Buffalo.
 What a learning experience this has been.
-My youngest is still in 4-H, showing steers.
-She has a couple more years to go and it keeps her busy.
-Chickens, well lets just say, gathering 5-7 dozen brown eggs a day is plenty of yolk for me.
+Chickens, well lets just say, free range hens love to lay their eggs in peculiar places!
+Gathering several hundred brown eggs a day is plenty of yolk for us.

 Check out a recent article about the farm in Our Ohio.